fsi-open/admin-bundle/Resources/doc/admin_element_resource.md

+# How to create simple resource element in 4 steps

+## 1. Installation

 **This element type require to install fsi/resource-repository-bundle before using it.**
-**You can read more about it [here](https://github.com/fsi-open/resource-repository-bundle)**
+**You can read more about it [here](https://github.com/fsi-open/resource-repository-bundle)** **This step should be done only once**
-# Installation

 Add to your composer.json following lines